d4ndo/unitymedia/README.md

 | 2015-11-26 21:20:00          | 18.104              | 3.21                        | 1.66                      |
 | ..                           | ..                  | ..                          | ..                        |

-This is a speedtest for 1 Week.
-Testing every 10 Minutes.
+This is a speedtest for 1 week.
+Testing every 10 minutes.